SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaClasses.md

 ## Level 10

+* 1 Bonus Feats

+Select 1 additional feats for your character.

 * Purity of Body

 At the 10th level, your mastery of the Ki flowing through you makes you immune to disease and poison.

+## Level 11

+* Monk Weapon Specialization

+Select a new weapon type to become a monk weapon for you.

 ## Level 12